A $C^0$ finite element algorithm for the sixth order problem with simply supported boundary conditions: Introduction

-To solve the proposed mixed formulation, we present a numerical algorithm based on the piecewise linear $C^0$ finite element on quasi-uniform meshes.
-Meanwhile, we carry out the error analysis on the finite element approximations for both the auxiliary functions and the solution $u$.
-For the auxiliary functions, the error in the $H^1$ norm is standard and has a convergence rate $h^{\frac{\pi}{\omega}}$, where $\omega$ is the interior angle of the reentrant corner; its $L^2$ error estimate can be obtained using the duality argument.
-For the solution $u$, the error in the $H^1$ norm is bounded by: (i) the interpolation error of the solution $u$ in $H^1$; (ii) the $H^{-1}$ error for the auxiliary functions; and (iii) the weighted $L^2$ error for the solutions of the additional intermediate Poisson problems.
-The $H^1$ convergence rate for the solution $u$ depends on the interior angles.
+In turn, we introduce a numerical algorithm to solve the proposed mixed formulation, utilizing piecewise linear $C^0$ finite elements on quasi-uniform meshes.
+Meanwhile, we conduct an error analysis on the finite element approximations for both the auxiliary functions and the solution $u$.
+For the auxiliary functions, the errors in the $H^1$ norm are standard and have a convergence rate $h^{\min\{\frac{\pi}{\omega},1\}}$, where $\omega$ is the largest interior angle of the polygonal domain; the $L^2$ error estimates can be obtained using the duality argument.
+For the approximation to the solution $u$, the error in the $H^1$ norm is bounded by: (i) the $H^1$ interpolation error of the solution $u$; (ii) the $H^{-1}$ error for the auxiliary functions; and (iii) the $H^1$ errors and the weighted $L^2$ error for the approximations to the additional intermediate Poisson problems that confine the solution to the correct function space.
+Depending on the largest interior angle, the convergence rate for the $H^1$ error of the numerical solution is dominated by either the degree of the polynomials or the singularity of the intermediate functions.